AngieMurphy/AngieMurphy.github.io/_posts/2016-10-2-OOP: Week Six.md

 ## Tip of the Week
 Good luck studying for the exam!
-Even though I've never taken an exam for this class, I recommend making notecards for the terms and ideas you are unfamiliar with, and most importantly I recommend actually coding and taking notes on what your code does and whether or not it met your expectations.
+Even though I've never taken an exam for this class, I recommend making notecards for the terms and ideas you are most uncomfortable with, and most importantly I recommend actually coding and taking notes on what your code does and whether or not it met your expectations.
 I think this is one of the best ways to learn, because you can then associate how code should work with how you originally thought it would work and ultimately have a deeper understanding of they 'why' something is how it is and isn't how it isn't.
 Ha, I hope that makes sense.
 I plan on doing this with pointers and other concepts we reviewed in class.